 Before proceeding further, I would like to specify here that…

-If you are an iPhone fan, you will most probably buy the next iPhone!
+If you are an Apple fan, you will most probably buy the latest iPhone!

-If you are a Samsung Galaxy or a Sony xPeria loyalist, you are also most likely to buy their next flagship model!
+If you are a Samsung Galaxy or a Sony xPeria loyalist, you are also most likely to buy their latest flagship model!

 But there are many others all over the world who are searching for good smartphones at an affordable price that suits their pockets.
 They have a wide range of choices from among Samsung, Sony, LG, HTC, Lenovo, Huawei, Xiaomi, Oppo, OnePlus, etc.